lonkaars/crepe/contributing.md

   sure to separate the include statements using a blank line (clang-format may sort include statements, but does not sort across empty lines).

+## CMakeLists specific

+- Make sure list arguments (e.g. sources, libraries) given to commands (e.g.
+  `target_sources`, `target_link_libraries`) are on separate lines.
+This makes resolving merge conflicts when multiple sources were added by different people to the same CMakeLists.txt easier.

 # Documentation

 - All documentation is written in U.S. English